braze-inc/braze-docs/_docs/_user_guide/message_building_by_channel/in-app_messages/create.md

 ### Re-evaluate Campaign Eligibility and Liquid

 In some scenarios, you may want to re-evaluate a user's eligibility as they trigger an in-app message to display.
-Examples include: campaigns that target a custom attribute that frequently changes, or messages that should reflect any last-minute profile changes.
+Examples include campaigns that target a custom attribute that frequently changes, or messages that should reflect any last-minute profile changes.

 ![Re-evaluate IAM Membership][27]